conbench/datalogistik/README.rst

 ``format``
     File format (e.g. csv, parquet) - note that this may differ from the information in the repo, because ``datalogistik`` might have performed a format conversion.

-``partitioning-nrows``
-    The dataset has been partitioned using this maximum number of rows per partition.

 ``scale-factor``
     (optional) In case of a TPC dataset, the scale factor.